 Next you have to mark the fields you want to make searchable.
 Let's start with title and subtitle and annotate both with @Field.
 The parameter index=Index.YES will ensure that the text will be indexed, while analyze=Analyze.YES ensures that the text will be analyzed using the default Lucene analyzer.
 Usually, analyzing or tokenizing means chunking a sentence into individual words and potentially excluding common words like "a" or "the".
 We will talk more about analyzers a little later on.
-The third parameter we specify is store=Store.No, which ensures that the actual data will not be stored in the index.
-Whether data is stored in the index or not has nothing to do with the ability to search for it.
-It is not necessary to store fields in the index to allow Lucene to search for them: the benefit of storing them is the ability to retrieve them via projections (see Section 5.1.3.5, "Projection").
+The third parameter we specify is store=Store.NO, which ensures that the actual data will not be stored in the index.
+Whether data is stored in the index to allow Lucene to search for them: the benefit of storing them is the ability to retrieve them via projections (see Section 5.1.3.5, "Projection").